orangecrab-fpga/orangecrab-examples/litex/README-CircuitPython-Example.md

 ## CircuitPython is now running!

-If you run dmesg, you shloud see a new ttyACM0 attached, as well as a Mass storage device
+The SoC will take a few seconds to start up, but if you run dmesg, you should see a new ttyACM0 attached, as well as a Mass storage device
 ```console
 $ dmesg
 [3660.128564] usb 1-1: new full-speed USB device number 85 using xhci_hcd